baking-bad/tezos-on-tezos/michelson_derive/README.md

 #### Enums

-Unit, newtype, and struct variants are supported (but only with >2 fields).
+Unit, newtype (one and more unnamed fields), and struct variants are supported (two and more named fields).

 ```rust
 enum E {